Jonathan Schofield Manchester Tours

 • FREE The Hidden Rivers Tour

-Emmeline Pankhurst is the central figure on this tour.
+Emmeline Pankhurst is a central figure on this tour.

 Her mother and father were both radical in their beliefs, although this hadn’t prevented the father surveying his sleeping daughter one night and muttering sadly, “What a pity she wasn’t born a lad.”
 Still, the unconventional Emmeline inherited her parents' radicalism and, after a failed love affair in Paris, married the much older Manchester lawyer, Richard Pankhurst, a committed socialist.
 Richard died suddenly in 1898.